Credit for Prior Learning FAQ

 It may take up to six weeks before your transfer credit gets posted.
 Make sure you check MC e-mail for a notification when your transfer credit is updated.

-10. What are the deadlines to submit transcripts for evaluation?
+What is the deadline to submit a transcript for evaluation?

 Grade requirements, transfer credit grade assignments